coderbyheart/adacon/content/staff-incident-handling-procedure.md

 - Other people involved in the incident

 Prepare an initial response to the incident.
-This initial response is very important and will set the tone for _Ada Con Norway_.
+This initial response is very important and will set the tone for _AdaCon Norway_.
 Depending on the severity/details of the incident, please follow these guidelines:

 - If there is any general threat to attendees or the safety of anyone including